-- Automated valves, pumps and gauges - 52 cameras to monitor automated equipment and ensure security and environmental safety - State-of-the-art communication and inventory management systems
+- Automated valves, pumps and gauges - Upgraded tanks - 52 cameras to monitor automated equipment and ensure security and environmental safety - State-of-the-art communication and inventtory management systems

-The Red Hill Bulk Fuel Storage Facility is a national strategic asset and continues to provide vital, secure fuel storage for ships and aircraft of U.S. Pacific Fleet and other military branches.
-This enables them to respond promptly to military and humanitarian missions throughout the Indo-Asia-Pacific region.
+The Red Hill Bulk Fuel Storage Facility is a national strategic asset and continues to provide vital, secure fuel storage for ships and aircraft of U.S. Pacific Command, ensuring prompt response to military and humanitarian missions throughout the Indo-Asia-Pacific region.